fight233/DThouse_cxd/packaging/docker/README.md

 ### Start with exposed ports and specified hostname

 Set the fqdn explicitly will help you to use in other environment or applications.
-We provide environment variable `TAOS_FQDN` or `fqdn` config option to explicitly set the hostname used by TDengine container instance(s).
+We provide environment variable `TAOS_FQDN` or `fqdn` config option to explicitly set the hostname used by DThouse container instance(s).

 Use `TAOS_FQDN` variable within `docker run` command: